zzhangjii/learning-library/ospa-library/appdev/move-improve-database/Lab5.md

-# Lab 5 : Load table USING .csv file
+# Lab 5 : Load Table Using .csv File

 In this lab you will use SQL Developer’s ‘Data Import Wizard’ to import table data using a .csv file coming from Oracle Object Storage.